 These treatments do not prevent new lesions from developing.

 Surgery is an option if there are a few, small lesions.
-Surgery may include:
+Surgical options include either:

 High-energy radiation is used to kill cancer cells.
 The number of treatments depends on the size and location of the lesions.
 It can also be used to treat pain and swelling.
 Different types of radiation therapy may include: